HyVar/hyvar-rec/README.md

 If the FM is void with the keyword "constraints" the list of the constraint responsible for the voidness of the FM is returned.

-Check Featues Modality
+Check Features Modality
 ----------------------

-hyvar-rec can be used to provide the list of the dead and mandatory features.
+HyVarRec can be used to provide the list of the dead and mandatory features.
-Dead features are those that can not be selected.
-Mandatory features instead are those that are not dead and must be always selected to have a valid configuration.
+Dead features are those for which in any context they can not be selected.
+Mandatory features instead are those that are not dead and for any context they must be always selected to have a valid configuration.
 The check can be done by running the following POST request.